 University Housing asks Environmental Health and Safety’s Division of Fire Protection to conduct periodic inspections in student rooms throughout the year.
 The inspections will include a check of areas such as electrical, heating and cooling appliances, combustibles, housekeeping, health hazards and pest control.
 All appliances must be UL listed and approved.
 Violations should be corrected within a 24-hour period and follow-up inspections will be conducted to determine if corrective action has been taken.
 Failure to correct safety violations will result in disciplinary action.

 Per North Carolina State Law, all residential facilities (including E.S.
-King Village and Western Manor apartments) are smoke-free spaces.
+King Village and Western Manor Apartments) are smoke-free spaces.
 Smoking, including e-cigarette devices, is prohibited within 25-feet of any residence hall/apartment building.
-The University community shares the responsibility of adhering to and enforcing the smoking policy.
+The University community shares the responsibility for adhering to and enforcing the smoking policy.